galuszkm/RPC3.js/README.md

 ## ⚠️ WARNING

-**This repository is expired.
+**This repository is DEPRECATED.
 Please see the new app at [https://github.com/galuszkm/RPC3](https://github.com/galuszkm/RPC3) for the latest version.**

 ##
 RPC3.js is a web viewer for RPC-III files (.rsp, .rpc).
 RPC-III is a commonly used format for storing measurements data.